LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 }
 ```

-Console outpul will now look like this:
+Console output will now look like this:
 ```
 Feature: Automated End2End Tests
   Description: The purpose of this feature is to test End 2 End integration.